Khabera/Library-Microservice/README.md

 # Book Object
 Many requests/response include a book object, which is in the following format
 book: {
-title: string
+title: string,
-id: string
+id: string,
-author: string
+author: string,
-genre: string
+genre: string,
-isbn: string
+isbn: string,
 }

 # Adding a book to a user's list

 POST /history

 Input Parameters:

-username (string) - The username who you want the book to be added to history for book (object) - The book you want added read_date (Date formatted string) (OPTIONAL) - The date to mark book as read.
+username (string) - The username who you want the book to be added to history for

+book (object) - The book you want added

+read_date (Date formatted string) (OPTIONAL) - The date to mark book as read.
 Defaults to the current date.

 # Deleting a book from a user's list by query parameters

 DELETE history/:username/:bookid

-Input Parameters (passed in path) username (string) - The username who owns the book id (string) - The ID of the book object
+Input Parameters (passed in path)

+username (string) - The username who owns the book

+id (string) - The ID of the book object

 # Deleting a book by history entry id